How tbh hit #1 by turning anonymity positive

 Google launches crowdsourced TV show and movie reviews, but only in India

-“If we’re improving the mental health of millions of teens, that’s a success to us” says Nikita Bier, co-founder of tbh.
+“If we’re improving the mental health of millions of teens, that’s a success to us,” says Nikita Bier, co-founder of tbh.
 His team has scored a surprise hit, rocketing to the top of the App Store by letting teens send each other compliments anonymously.
 While most anonymous apps like Secret and Yik Yak have devolved into cyberbullying, Bier explains that “You don’t necessarily need the ability to say whatever you want but to be able to say what you feel to others.”

 The innovation of tbh, teen-speak for To Be Honest, was getting rid of the typing.
 Whether asking or answering questions, open text fields invite abuse when combined with anonymity.
 Even an innocuous question like “What do you think of me?” can lead to mean-spirited comments if responders don’t have their names, and therefore any accountability, attached.

-So tbh writes the prompts for you, and purposefully allows only those that are tough to bend towards bullying.
-Open it iOS app (Android is in the works), upload your contacts, and you’re instantly answering multiple-choice questions where a random four friends are the answers.
+So tbh writes the prompts for you, and purposefully allows only those that are tough to bend toward bullying.
+Open its iOS app (Android is in the works), upload your contacts and you’re instantly answering multiple-choice questions where a random four friends are the answers.
 “Best to bring to a party?”
 “Their perseverance is admirable?”
 “Could see becoming a poet?”

-tbh’s team says “We worked backwards from the content we wanted to see, which was nice comments about ourselves — a product you’d open and it’d tell you all your strengths and things you’re good at and make you happier and more productive.”
+tbh’s team says, “We worked backwards from the content we wanted to see, which was nice comments about ourselves — a product you’d open and it’d tell you all your strengths and things you’re good at and make you happier and more productive.”

-You get notified when you’re selected as who “does the most” or is “the biggest underdog”, though who chose you is kept anonymous. tbh saves all the answers so at any time you can browse the positivity sent your way. tbh’s sunny little questions are so addictive that the app only allows you to answer 12 per hour, so you never get sick of it and always want more.
+You get notified when you’re selected as who “does the most” or is “the biggest underdog,” though who chose you is kept anonymous. tbh saves all the answers, so at any time you can browse the positivity sent your way. tbh’s sunny little questions are so addictive that the app only allows you to answer 12 per hour, so you never get sick of it and always want more.

-“Our goals for anonymity are much different than most apps [that emphasize] the ability to say things without repercussions” the tbh team explains.
+“Our goals for anonymity are much different than most apps [that emphasize] the ability to say things without repercussions,” the tbh team explains.
 “This is more about the ability to tell people more of the things that make them happy.
-One is more targeted towards harassment while ours is more targeted towards making people better off.”
+One is more targeted toward harassment while ours is more targeted towards making people better off.”

 Clearly teens are craving this positivity. tbh has only officially been around since August, and blew up this month after launching in California.
-It now has over 2 million daily users and has been the #1 free US iOS app for over a week, passing YouTube, Snapchat, and Instagram.
+It now has more than 2 million daily users and has been the #1 free U.S. iOS app for more than a week, passing YouTube, Snapchat and Instagram.

-tbh might have only taken two weeks to build, but the team had to fail for 7 years first.
-Bier started Midnight Labs back in 2010, eventually raising a seed round from a few investors including social app guru Josh Elman at Greylock.
+tbh might have only taken two weeks to build, but the team had to fail for seven years first.
+Bier started Midnight Labs back in 2010, eventually raising a seed round from a few investors, including social app guru Josh Elman at Greylock.
 Midnight Labs built a personal finance app, a work time tracker, a college chat app, a personality test.
-“We probably built 15 products” the team tells TechCrunch.
+“We probably built 15 products,” the team tells TechCrunch.

 Nothing quite flourished, but the five-person team purposefully kept its burn rate low to maximize its runway and get more chances to experiment.
 “We never spent money in any ways that would be considered lavish.”
 But after years of trial and error, “We were running towards the end of our runway.
 We only had maybe 60 days left.”